enisaeu/Reference-Security-Incident-Taxonomy-Task-Force/Documentation/Minutes/Paphos.md

 Solved since it is at the discretion of the team.
 RSIT can give recommendation and good practices

-### actions: proposal and examples on multiple values to be shared with the mailing list and be ready fro Cyprus.
+### actions: proposal and examples on multiple values to be shared with the mailing list.

 ## add other/unknown:
 - [x] Merge pull request #46 from sebix/other-unknown